smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_custom_container/README.md

    ```

 3. **Configuration:**
-   This server is built to handle Smithery's session configuration.
-When deployed on Smithery, user configuration is automatically passed as base64-encoded JSON in the `config` query parameter.
+   Smithery allows users to pass session-level configuration to MCP servers.
+Smithery passes this as base64-encoded JSON in the `config` query parameter.
 The server parses this configuration for each session:

    ```javascript
    // How the server extracts configuration from query parameters